NotAYoutuberYT/nixos/README.md

 ## TODO

-- give everything a sanity check and improve module organization
 - write configurations for homelab machines
+- give everything a sanity check (this involves going through EVERYTHING)
 - improve modularity
     - make things such as notification daemons, terminals, editors, compositors, and shells a bit more modular
     - it should be trivial to swap between sway/hyprland, alacritty/kitty, etc.